FrederickGeek8/freddy.us/_posts/2026-05-14-dell-s3-sleep.md

     }
 ```

-If your `.dat` hash did not match mine, but your `.dsl` file contains the `SS3` variable definition and `if` block above, then you may be in luck!
+If your `.dat` hash did not match mine, but your `.dsl` file contains the `SS3` variable definition and a similar `if` block to the above, then you may be in luck!
 It might be worth making that single-line change in your `.dsl` too.

 **One more patch is necessary** -- incrementing the version number in the "DefinitionBlock" near the top of the file, so that the patched version is preferred over the OEM.
 My OEM version is "2" and I have now incremented it to "3":